Page in progress.

 About

 Dornith Doherty is an American artist working primarily with photography, video, animations, works on paper, and scientific imaging.
-Her work reflects upon questions about life and time through artworks created at the intersection of art and science.
-Among her chief concerns are the philosophical, cultural, and ecological questions that are often left invisible when considering human entanglement in our rapidly changing environment.
-This confluence of interests has led to her ongoing collaborations with scientists, archives, botanical centers, and research institutes focused on the preservation of biodiversity and enhancing environmental resilience since 2008.
+Her work reflects upon questions about life and time through artworks created at the intersection of art and science, leading to her collaborations with scientists, archives, botanical centers, and research institutes focused on the preservation of biodiversity and enhancing environmental resilience.

-In the spring of 2018 she was part of the Cary Institute’s Cannoo Hills Creative Arts Residency.
+In the spring of 2018 she was part of Cary Institute’s Cannoo Hills Creative Arts Residency.

 About